Child Nutrition Program

 - Access easy-to-use online menus and child attendance forms for claiming (KidKare)

-- Be assigned a 4C Specialist who will visit your program three times a year to monitor the meals you serve, answer questions and offer personalized training and support
+- Work with a 4C Specialist who will visit your program three times a year to monitor the meals you serve, answer questions and offer personalized training and support

 The U.S. Department of Agriculture prohibits discrimination against its customers, employee, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibit bases will apply to all programs and/or employment activities.)